hhatim1/Questions-Review/README.md

 # Development server

+# First make sure the following are installed in the application main folder:

+npm install express

+npm install ejs

+npm install express --save

+npm install ejs --save

+npm install body-parser --save

+npm install mongoose --save

+npm install express-session

-MEAN application
+# To start the MEAN application

-Start MongoDB: sudo mongodb
+Start MongoDB: sudo mongod

 From the terminal: nodemon server.js

 Navigate to `http://localhost:8000/`.

 The app will automatically reload if you change any of the source files.

 # Code scaffolding

 Run `ng generate component component-name` to generate a new component.

 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 # Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 Use the `-prod` flag for a production build.

 # Running unit tests